BMW 8 Series Convertible (2019 -) review

 How much equipment do I get?

 British buyers are known for their love of open-topped cars, which may seem at odds with our ‘variable’ climate.
 The BMW 8 Series Convertible works well in this environment as its roof is secure and quiet when up, plus it’s quick and easy to drop out of sight whenever the weather allows.
-It’s as close to the 8 Series Coupe in terms of performance and handling as makes no difference to the average person and it comes with an extra dollop of elegance and grandiosity.
+To the average person, it’s as close to the 8 Series Coupe in terms of performance and handling as makes no difference, and it comes with an extra dollop of elegance and grandiosity.
 For those that like convertibles and like the 8 Series, it’ll be a no-brainer.